Environmental responsibility of foam products is among one of GoFoam’s core values.

 - Using foam makes sense because foam cups insulate better than plastic-coated paper cups.
 Paper cup users will often stack two cups together to protect their hand from hot temperatures – this practice doubles the amount of waste for plastic-coated paper cups over foam cups.

-Polystyrene foam presently is recyclable in the few communities with curbside or drop-off site programs for foam products.
-However, foam manufacturers are innovating the way polystyrene foam is recycled for both food containers and product packaging.
-More than 40 cities and counties in California have curbside recycling for polystyrene foam containers.
+All polystyrene material can be recycled and recycling is easy for individual consumers and any size business.
+Foam manufacturers are innovating the way polystyrene is recycled for both food containers and product packaging.
+More than 40 cities and counties in California have curbside recycling for foam containers.
 Recycled polystyrene foam can be used to make things such as clothes hangers, picture frames, rulers, and architectural molding.

 The perception of foam is largely based on improper disposal (also known as littering), which is highly visible.
 The positive attributes of foam are less visible to the public and are associated with the production, use, and proper disposal of the product.